tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 | `Content-Language` response header | `rscl` | Optional | 2013-08-15 or later | Azure Storage sets the `Content-Language` response header to the value specified on the SAS token. |
 | `Content-Type` response header | `rsct` | Optional | 2013-08-15 or later | Azure Storage sets the `Content-Type` response header to the value specified on the SAS token. |

+> [!IMPORTANT]
+> All features added with version 2020-02-10 are currently in preview.
+The preview is intended for non-production use only.

 ### Specify the signed version field

 The required `signedversion` (`sv`) field specifies the service version for the shared access signature.
 This value indicates the version of the service used to construct the `signature` field, and also specifies the service version that handles a request made with this shared access signature.
 The value of the `sv` field must be version 2018-11-09 or later.